-Baclofen is used to prevent and relieve muscle spasm.
+Baclofen is used to prevent and treat muscle spasm, and sometimes other conditions.

-Take baclofen regularly as directed.
-Take with food and a glass of water.
+Take baclofen regularly as directed with a glass of water.

 |Side Effects||Recommended action|